DanWahlin/marvel-mcp/README.md

 > **Note**: If you already have the MCP server enabled with Claude Desktop, add `chat.mcp.discovery.enabled: true` in your VS Code settings and it will discover existing MCP server lists.

-Add the following to your `settings.json` file (note that you can also add it to the `.vscode/mcp.json` file if you want it for a specific repo):
+Add the following to your user settings file or add it to the `.vscode/mcp.json` file if you only want it available in this repo (you can use MCP: Add Server from the command palette and select Global or Workspace):

   ```json
   "mcp": {